jimeh/emacs-builds/README.md

    brew tap jimeh/emacs-builds
    ```
 2. Install one of the available casks:
-   - `emacs-app` for the latest stable release of Emacs (does not include
+   - `emacs-app` for the latest stable release of Emacs (includes native-comp
-     native-comp at time of writing):
+     since emacs-28.1):
      ```
      brew install --cask emacs-app
      ```